 That is an impatient thought for an investor, perhaps.
 But Apple shareholders have gotten used to fast gratification: The share price has doubled five times in the past decade.

 Although Apple already is America’s largest company by stock-market value, there are several reasons to believe that it can grow much larger.
-But it is far from a sure thing, and prospective buyers already may have more exposure to the stock than they think if they own index funds.
+But it is far from a sure thing, and prospective buyers already may have more exposure to the stock than

 Apple’s recent growth is the envy of most companies, large and small.
 Sales jumped 73% and earnings more than doubled during its quarter ended Dec.
 31.